vestrel00/contacts-android/howto/howto-get-set-remove-contact-raw-contact-photo.md

-# How do I get/set/remove full-sized and thumbnail photos?
+# How do I get/set/remove full-sized and thumbnail contact photos?

-This library provides several ways to interact with Contact and RawContact full-sized and thumbnail photos.
+This library provides several functions to interact with Contact and RawContact full-sized and thumbnail photos.

 ## Contact and RawContact photos